 You see our City Beautiful every day on your commute, but when you hop on a bike you begin seeing so much more!
 Bicycle riding is fun, good for you, good for the environment, and such a unique way to explore different areas with your date!
 Don’t have a bike?
-Juice is Orlando’s bike share program, and there are Juice rental bike hubs all over Orlando to take advantage of.
-Below are some recommendations on what to see and do in different parts of Orlando, all around Juice bike hubs!
+HOPR (formerly Juice) is Orlando's bike share program, and there are HOPR rental bike hubs throughout Orlando to take advantage of.
+Below are some recommendations on what to see and do in different parts of Orlando.

-Pro Tip: Bring your own bike lock so you can stop at different places during your excursions!
-Juice bikes come with a lock but they can only be used at Juice Bike hubs.
+Pro Tip: Bring your own bike lock so you can stop at different places during your excursions.

 Urban Trail & Brews

 Today you’re heading to the Orlando Science Center and getting on the Urban Trail.
 After an optional stop at one of the museums at Loch Haven Park, you’ll follow the Urban Trail towards Winter Park, as the trail leads you directly to Mead Gardens.
 You can lock up your bikes at their bike parking (located in front of the restrooms) and explore this free botanical garden.
 Once you’re back on your bikes, take Denning east and turn left on Orange Avenue.
 Your next stop will be Winter Park’s very own Brewstillery.
 It houses a craft distillery as well as The Bear and Peacock, a brewery and taproom.
 They also offer tours daily for $11/person.
 Tours can be scheduled via their website.